princeton-sns/scuba/client/README.md

 However, imagine now that another user "C" wants to add "A" as a contact.
 By adding "C" as a reader to "A"s linked group, "C" may be able to see that "A" has shared its information with "B", and "B" may see the same about "C".
-This is where things start to look a bit different from a "normal" group.
-A new permission type may fix this, where the list of readers is not propagated but everything else is.
+A new permission type may fix this (we could call it a "reader-mod-readers" permissions level for now), where the list of readers is not propagated but everything else is.

 Assuming the above issue is solved, if two devices, each from distinct linked groups, do not have a contact relationship, they should not have any knowledge about the